jnozzi/cocoadev.com/markdown/NSDataCategory.md

-A few useful and semi-useful methods. -- General/DustinVoss
+A few useful and semi-useful methods. -- DustinVoss

-Added CRC32 method, found it on Google -- General/BobInDaShadows
+Added CRC32 method, found it on Google -- BobInDaShadows

 Added deflate method for zlib; works but not thoroughly tested; probably best suited for small blocks of data.
 Would appreciate feedback/code review/improvement/etc. -Seb